 7. Caspian horse

-This one is quite the resurrection, for the Caspian horse was believed to be dead for over a thousand years.
+This one is quite the resurrection.
+The Caspian horse was believed to be dead for over a thousand years.

 The Caspian’s picture appears in ancient Middle Eastern art -it is an appallingly small horse.
 And it was also described by ancient Mediterranean writers.
 Yet the Caspian seemed to have gone extinct at around 700 AD.